Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks

 Theorem \ref{supervar} highlights the critical discrepancy between true and estimated variances: as the sample size \(n\) grows large, the difference scales with \((\theta_t - \theta_c)^2\text{var}(X)\).
 This term is non-negative, implying the estimated variance is always less than or equal to the true variance.
 Importantly, the discrepancy grows with two factors: the degree of heterogeneity in treatment effects (captured by \((\theta_t - \theta_c)^2\)) and the variability in the covariate \(X\) (captured by \(\text{var}(X)\)).
 When \(\theta_t = \theta_c\), the difference vanishes, and the estimated variance becomes consistent with the true variance.
 However, when treatment effects are heterogeneous (\(\theta_t \neq \theta_c\)), the estimated variance systematically underestimates the true variance.

 Theorem \ref{supervar} thus carries profound implications for statistical inference in the presence of HTE.
 When HTE exists, \(\theta_t\) and \(\theta_c\) diverge, and the estimated variance of \(\widehat\delta\) may become ``aggressive''.
-Such underestimated variance threatens the external validity of inferences; results based on these estimates may fail to generalize to the infinite population, as underlying uncertainty is misrepresented.
+Such underestimated variance threatens the external validity of inferences; results based on these estimates may fail to generalize to the model-based framework, as underlying uncertainty is misrepresented.

-The shift in the variance estimate of $\delta_3$ from finite population to infinite population frameworks motivates an investigation of the remaining $\widehat\delta$.
+The shift in the variance estimate of $\delta_3$ from design-based to model-based frameworks motivates an investigation of the remaining $\widehat\delta$.
 Notably, in contrast to $\widehat\delta_3$, the variance estimates of $\widehat\delta_0$, $\widehat\delta_1$, and $\widehat\delta_2$ within the model-based framework are consistent estimators of the true variance, as established in Theorem \ref{supervarelse}.

 \begin{theorem} Within the model-based framework, we establish:

 i).
 For $k=0, 1, 2$, $n\widehat{\text{var}}(\widehat\delta_k)$ converges in probability to

 with $\theta_0=0, \theta_1=p_t\theta_t+p_c\theta_c$ and $\theta_2=p_t\theta_c+p_c\theta_t$.